Investment Accounts

 Yes, there is a difference between saving and investing.
 Saving refers to setting aside money for the future, while investing involves putting money into different accounts or investment products, such as stocks, certificates, or property, that have the potential to earn interest or dividends.

 If you’re just starting out with investing, it’s important to consider your comfort level with risk.
-Low-risk products, such as traditional savings accounts or high-yield savings accounts, may offer a lower return on your investment but often come with some form of guarantee, while higher-risk products, such as individual stocks or riskier investment firms, may have the potential for higher returns but also come with a higher risk of losing money in the short or long term.
+Low-risk products, such as high-yield savings accounts, may offer a lower return on your investment but often come with some form of guarantee, while higher-risk products, such as individual stocks or riskier investment firms, may have the potential for higher returns but also come with a higher risk of losing money in the short or long term.
 As a beginner, it may be a good idea to start with low-risk investments and gradually increase your risk tolerance as you become more comfortable with the investment process.
 It’s always a good idea to work with a financial advisor to determine the best investment strategy for you based on your income level, cash flow, and other factors.